 I was asked in what ways has Coleson's Frog touched our lives.
-When I started to think about it, I realized there are a lot more ways then I ever expected.
+When I started to think about it, I realized there are a lot more ways than I ever expected.
 I found that there are people out there that really care, not just the fake kinda care, but real.
-It was amazing to see the real fruits of a true Christian that showed they were truly there to come and just sit with us when we didn't have a clue of what to do.
+It was amazing to see the real fruits of a true Christian that showed they were truly there to come and just sit with us when we didn't have a clue what to do.

 My son was diagnosed with Nuroblastoma at 5 & 1/2 months old.
 We live in west Texas in a small town of Monahans.
 We had to travel to Fort Worth for his Chemo treatment leaving behind our three beautiful kids Niya (13), Maeve (12), and Ivan (9) at home with my mother in law to take care of them.

 Gavin is a twin, and Elijah came with us.
 It was very challenging because we didn't know anyone in Fort Worth.
 We met Julie at the Ronald MC Donald House a few weeks after being there.
 She step right in and just offered to help in any kind of way.
 I didn't know what to think at first.
 Only because of the history we have had with people.
 We have never met anyone like her and her family.

 At one point Elijah had gotten the flu, so he and I were not allowed to go to the hospital for 2 weeks.
 We had no way of getting food, diapers, soap, or anything.
 She would bring me and my husband Steve food and anything else we needed, first to the hospital then to the hotel.
 I knew it was a lot to ask someone and was hesitant, but the way she acted was like it was just part of the day.
 I never had that feeling after she left.
 I sat on the bed eating an awesome meal and realized this is real!
 And what I mean by that, she is a direct reflection of Coleson's Frog and it touches my heart in such a profound way that I knew not only are we a Frog family, but we had met a true family of God.
 She is my sister in Christ.